 The application articulates council's current processes for responding to disclosures of family violence or harm, or suspicion of harm, including to children.
-The application indicates a commitment to develop strategies, processes and training over the three-year program.
+The application indicates a commitment to develop new and/or enhance existing strategies, processes and training over the three-year program.